-Acoustic Analysis The time history of the pressure perturbations producing the noise signals of the clean and iced airfoils are shown in Figure 13.
-The fluctuations in p' of the iced airfoil in this case shows vastly different noise signals than to the clean airfoil.
+The time history of the pressure perturbations producing the noise signals of the clean and glaze iced airfoils from G-LWC are shown in Figure 7b.
+The fluctuations in normalized acoustic pressure of the glaze iced airfoil, in this case, show vastly different noise signals than to the clean airfoil.
 Once again the frequency of the oscillating airfoil drives the pressure fluctuations so there is clear periodicity present.
-The visibly different noise signals are attributed to be caused by the significant differences in the flow field as shown in Figure 14.
-On the upstroke of the iced airfoil the perturbations of p' show similar values to the clean airfoil.
+The visibly different noise signals are attributed to be caused by the significant differences in the flow field as shown in Fig. 6b.
+On the upstroke of the iced airfoil, the perturbations of normalized acoustic pressure show similar values to the clean airfoil.
 That is until the occurrence of the dynamic stall behaviour at which point large scale vortices are produced developing peaks of broadband noise at a magnitude far greater than the peaks of the clean airfoil noise signal.
-These peaks then begin to oscillate at a far higher frequency than the frequency of the main noise signal.
-What is remarkable is the similarity between the high-frequency oscillations over each main oscillation.
-As with the previous test case the noise signal is strongest at observer location B directly below the airfoil.
-Observer location A then shows the next strongest signal and observer location C shows the weakest of signal although all three observer locations are at equal distances away from the airfoil.
-This supports the statement that if a noise detection system was used it should be placed directly below the rotor where the differences in clean and iced pressure perturbations are greatest.
+These peaks then begin to oscillate at a far higher frequency.
+Furthermore, what is noteworthy is the similarity between the high-frequency oscillations over each main oscillation.